What is Baker’s Percentage? How exactly can this help you in you the kitchen?

 Yields: 24 cookies – 29 grams each

 Now that I have probably confused you, let me break it down.
-The reason that Baker’s Percentage is an important tool to any baker is, it allows us, to know some things immediately about the result of the baked item.
-For example, a cookie that is high in fat in relation to the flour content, will have a crumblier pastry than one that is lower.
+The reason that Baker’s Percentage is an important tool to any baker or cook is it allows us to know some things immediately about the result of the baked item.
+For example, a cookie that is high in fat in relation to the flour content will have a crumblier pastry than one that is lower.
 Breads made with flour, water, salt and yeast will have a crispier crust.
 When even a small amount of fat is added, the loaf will be more tender and have less crisp to the crust.
-Once you get used to writing your recipes like this, it is easy to adjust them.
-Meaning increase or decrease the recipe/formula accordingly.
-Using the percentage gives you more precise measurements, ensuring that our finished baked product will be just as good whether you scaled up or down the recipe/formula.
+Once you get used to writing your recipes like this, it becomes easier to adjust them allowing you to increase or decrease the recipe (formula) accordingly.
+Using the baker’s percentage gives you more precise measurements, ensuring that your finished baked product will be just as good whether you scaled up or down the recipe.

 Let us look at our cookie recipe again.